-PwC IL audited our financial statements for the fiscal year ended December 31, 2019.
-On February 24, 2020, our audit committee, having considered the Principal Auditor Rule, recommended to our board of directors that we replace PwC IL with PwC US as our independent regi stered public accounting firm for the fiscal year ending December 31, 2020, contingent and effective upon the approval of such engagement by our shareholders.
-On February 28, 2020 our board of directors accepted the recommendation of our audit committee to replace PwC IL with PwC US as our independent registered public accounting firm for the fiscal year ending December 31, 2020, contingent and effective upon the approval of such engagement by our shareholders.
-In addition, we are asking our shareholders to approve our engagement of PwC US beyond the fiscal year ending December 31, 2020 until our 2021 annual meeting of shareholders.
+Kesselman & Kesselman, Certified Public Accountants, an independent registered public accounting firm and a member firm of PricewaterhouseCoopers International Limited ("PwC IL") audited our financial statements for the fiscal year ended December 31, 2019.
+On February 24, 2020, our Audit Committee, having considered the Principal Auditor Rule, recommended to our Board that we replace PwC IL with PwC US as our independent registered public accounting firm for the fiscal year ending December 31, 2020, on February 28, 2020 our Directors accepted the recommendation, and on June 8, 2020 our Shareholders approved of the engagement of PwC US as our independent registered public accounting firm for the fiscal year ending December 31, 2020 until our 2021 Annual Meeting of Shareholders.

-The reports of PwC IL on our financial statements for each of the two fiscal years ended December 31, 2019 and December 31, 2018 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+The reports of PwC IL on our financial statements for the fiscal year ended December 31, 2019 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.

-In connection with the audits of our financial statements for each of the two fiscal years ended December 31, 2019 and December 31, 2018, and during the subsequent interim period through the date of this proxy statement, there were no disagreements (as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and related instructions) with PwC IL on any matters of accounting principles or practices, financial statement disclosure or auditing scope and procedures which, if not resolved to the satisfaction of PwC IL, would have caused PwC IL to make reference to the matter in their reports on the Company's financial statements; and there were no reportable events as the term is described in Item 304(a)(1)(v) of Regulation S-K.
+In connection with the audits of our financial statements for the fiscal year ended December 31, 2019, there were no disagreements (as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and related instructions) with PwC IL on any matters of accounting principles or practices, financial statement disclosure or auditing scope and procedures which, if not resolved to the satisfaction of PwC IL, would have caused PwC IL to make reference to the matter in their reports on the Company's financial statements; and there were no reportable events as the term is described in Item 304(a)(1)(v) of Regulation S-K.